East Bay Foster Grandparent Program

 How You Can Volunteer

-Foster Grandparents help children develop skills and confidence as well as provide them with much-needed attention that can change their lives.
-Foster Grandparents make their neighborhoods stronger by assisting children in need at schools, Head Start sites, Boys and Girls Clubs, libraries, and other non-profit organizations.
-You must be 55 years or older and meet certain income-eligibility requirements.
-For more information, please call the Office of Volunteer Services at 401-435-7876.
+Foster Grandparents help children develop skills and confidence and provide them with much-needed attention that can change their lives.
+Foster Grandparents strengthen their neighborhoods by assisting children in need at schools, Head Start sites, Boys and Girls Clubs, libraries, and other non-profit organizations.
+You must be 55 years or older and meet specific income-eligibility requirements.
+For more information, please call the Office of Volunteer Services at 401-435-7876, Ext.
+1137.

 Watch a news clip from CBS This Morning on a Foster Grandparent Program in Washington, D.C.